 The 80-foot-high tower sits majestically on a promontory.
 Even though you cannot enter the light, you can learn about its history, see a Fresnel lens, and other artifacts at the museum in the former keeper’s cottage.

-Plan to spend time outdoors at the adjacent 90-acre green space, Fort Williams Park.
+One of the best things to do in New England with kids is to spend time outdoors at the adjacent 90-acre green space, Fort Williams Park.
 The cliffside path delivers sparkling sea views.
 When Bite Into Maine, a food truck, parks onsite, don’t miss their lobster rolls, often rated among the best in Maine.

 Browse the Shops in Old Port